Burnham-on-Sea: Geography

 Burnham-on-Sea is notable for its beach and mudflats, the danger they pose to individuals and shipping, and the efforts to which locals have gone in defending their town and preventing loss of life.
 Burnham is close to the estuary of the River Parrett where it flows into the Bristol Channel, which has the second highest tidal range in the world.
 At 11 m, it is second only to the Bay of Fundy in Eastern Canada.

 Burnham's extensive mud flats are characteristic of Bridgwater Bay and the rest of the Bristol Channel, where the tide can recede for over 1.5 mi.
-Bridgwater Bay consists of large areas of mud flats, saltmarsh, sandflats and shingle ridges, some of which are vegetated.
+Bridgwater Bay consists of large areas of mudflats, saltmarsh, sandflats and shingle ridges, some of which are vegetated.
 It has been designated as a Site of Special Scientific Interest since 1989, and is designated as a wetland of international importance under the Ramsar Convention.